+However, human evaluation is a very time-consuming task.
+Due to the improvement in LLM-based evaluation schemes (LLM-Judges), we decided to explore the possibility of using LLMs as evaluators.
+We used the recently introduced G-Eval method~\citep{liu2023gpteval} for this purpose.
 As discussed in Section~\ref{sec:LLM_eval_lit}, G-Eval uses an explicit score method and provides detailed evaluation by providing a numeric value for each evaluation category.
-Therefore, it is easy to understand the meaning of the evaluation, and it provides more reliable evaluation compared to other evaluation approaches.
+Therefore, it is easy to understand the meaning of the evaluation.
 However, as mentioned in Section~\ref{sec:LLM_eval_lit}, LLM-based evaluation may not be entirely accurate.
 Therefore, in order to determine the evaluation quality of the G-Eval method, we carried out a correlation analysis against human evaluation on a sample of MWPs.
 We experimented with ChatGPT, Gemini, and Copilot as the LLMs in the G-Eval method.
 We selected 312 MWPs such that there are 2 MWPs from each grade and section combination generated by Llama-2, Mistral, and Zephyr.
-This dataset was evaluated using G-Eval by these three LLMs as well as by three human evaluators, following the error texonomy described above.
+This dataset was evaluated using a prompt based on the G-Eval prompt\footnote{The prompt is in Appendix~\ref{geval-prompt}.} on these three LLMs, following the error taxonomy described above.